 In some cases, a foundation student obtains employment midway through their first year of academic study and becomes an apprentice documenting work based experience.
 This is a seamless transition and allows for the completion of the program in less than three years.

 The academic calendar is divided into two terms and runs from September through to the end of June.
-Enrolment is continuous for a two-year (24 month) period.
+Enrollment is continuous for a two-year (24 month) period.
 Students take Level 1 courses in the first year and Level 2 courses in the second year.
 Each academic year for both levels begins in September with a three (3) day orientation seminar; a three (3) day winter term seminar is held in January; and a final two weeks of classroom seminars occurs in June.
 At the completion of this session, students write final examinations for each level in each subject.
 During each term, the student will have access to on-line lectures, quizzes, communication and guided reading.

-For more information on the Foundation program, please see the Foundation Program Registration Handbook. *Note: The 2017 Foundation Program Registration Handbook is not currently available.
+For more information on the Foundation program, please see the Foundation Program Registration Handbook.

 Financial assistance may be available to some participants.
 More information is provided through these links.